INCITS Mission Statement

 Who are INCITS' members?

 INCITS members are information technology developers, producers, and users.
-Our members come from more than 1,700 companies, universities, consortia, and other groups involved in the production and use of cutting-edge technologies.
+Our members come from hundreds of U.S. organizations and encompass more than 1,600 experts involved in the production and use of cutting-edge technologies.
 The one thing that all of our members have in common is that they have a material stake in how a standard is developed.

 What is the value of INCITS's membership?